Do You Need to Pull the “Weeds” in Your Branding?

 Here are a few tips for keeping the “weeds” out of your branding:

-• Conduct a quarterly branding audit: Print out hard copies of your branding materials and spread them out on a large table.
-Seeing everything at a glance helps to spot problems and missing elements
+- Conduct a quarterly branding audit: Print hard copies of your branding materials and spread them out on a large table.
+Seeing everything at a glance helps to spot problems and missing elements.
+TIP: Download my Nonprofit Branding Checklist to get started.

-• Create brand guidelines: Your brand guidelines are an overview of the usage of logo, typography, color, imagery and layout, making it easier for everyone in your organization (as well as outside vendors) to stay on-brand when developing marketing or promotional materials
+- Create brand guidelines: Your organization’s brand guidelines provide an overview of logo, typography, color, imagery, and layout usage, making it easy for all team members (as well as outside vendors) to stay on-brand when developing marketing or promotional materials.

-• Know your audience: Knowing exactly who you are speaking to can help keep your brand messaging and visuals clear and focused.
+- Know your audience: Knowing exactly who you are speaking to will keep your brand messaging and visuals clear and focused.
+TIP: Develop audience personas for the segments you are speaking to.

-• Think before adding to your marketing mix: Adding marketing materials or channels you really don’t need can make your branding appear scattered and inconsistent
+- Think before adding to your marketing mix: Adding new marketing materials or channels that are not effective can make your branding appear scattered and inconsistent.
+Weed out marketing deliverables or channels that are not contributing to your organization’s growth.

 Want more branding and marketing tips and resources for your nonprofit, association, or other mission-focused organization?
 Join my monthly email list—plus get my free Nonprofit Branding Checklist.